Wellbeing & Climate Change

 - Post-Traumatic Stress Disorder (PTSD): Wellbeing impacts of climate change, especially from extreme weather events, can lead to serious mental health consequences, such as Post-Traumatic Stress Disorder (PTSD).

-- Children: Children are at an increased risk for distress and anxiety in the aftermath of an extreme event.
+- Youth: Youth are at an increased risk for distress and anxiety in the aftermath of an extreme event.

 - Women: Women have a higher prevalence of Post-Traumatic Stress Disorder (PTSD) and other mental health disorders after disasters than men.